 - Advise students and staff on academic rules.

 (6) Quality Enhancement

-- Manage Course quality and continuous improvement processes in accordance with the Academic Quality Management Policy and other relevant University rules and policies.
+- Manage Course quality and continuous improvement processes in accordance with the Academic Quality Assurance Rule and other relevant University rules and policies.

 - Assist with implementation of recommendations from relevant Review Committees.

 - Liaise with Student Administration and Services regarding advice to students on programs of study; eligibility for admission to candidature enrolment approvals; special examinations/special consideration/special extensions of time; advanced standing, exclusions and Early Intervention Strategy.